-It is worth stressing that this specific choice for initial data reflects the idea of a nonsymmetric structure of wealth classes in a closed-market society here considered.
+It is worth stressing that this specific choice for the initial data reflects the idea of a nonsymmetric structure of income classes in a closed-market society here considered.
 Indeed, for the case of $n=3$, the total amount of lower and middle-class individuals represents the majority of the population.
 Analogously, with $n=5$, the lower, lower-middle, and middle classes together stand for the majority, if compared to the upper-middle and upper classes.
 The reason for this choice for the initial data is twofold.
-On one hand, we aim at depicting a society where the lower and middle classes predominate; this appears more clearly in the case with $3$ wealth classes.
-On the other hand, we expect few ``very rich" people, and this is outstanding in the case with $5$ wealth classes, where $f^0_5=0.03 \ll f^0_i$, for $i \neq 5$. { Finally, we underline that in both cases, the initial data is such that
+On the one hand, we aim at depicting a society where the lower and middle classes predominate; this appears more clearly in the case with $3$ income classes.
+On the other hand, we expect few ``very rich" people, and this is outstanding in the case with $5$ income classes, where $f^0_5=0.03 \ll f^0_i$, for $i \neq 5$. { Finally, we underline that in both cases, the initial data is such that

-This last choice is related to the fact that, if we consider the conservative framework, i.e. the system \eqref{eqkin} without time-dependent proliferative/destructive rate $\mu_{hk}(t)$, for $h,k \in \{1, 2, \dots, n\}$, and external force field $\mathbf{F}[\mathbf{f}](t)$, is possible to find for the Cauchy problem, globally in time, a unique and positive solution $\mathbf{f}(t)$, globally in time, in such a way that
+This last choice is related to the fact that, if we consider the conservative framework, i.e. the system \eqref{eqkin} without time-dependent proliferative/destructive rate $\mu_{hk}(t)$, for $h,k \in \{1, 2, \dots, n\}$, and external force field $\mathbf{F}[\mathbf{f}](t)$, it is possible to find for the Cauchy problem a unique and positive solution $\mathbf{f}(t)$, globally in time, in such a way that

 Thus, the solution can be interpreted as a probability.}

 \textit{External force field.} The parameters $\nu$ and $\sigma$ that characterize the Gaussian structure of the external force field for both scenarios 1 and 2 are set as $\nu=50$ and $\sigma=20$.
 Given the form of the coefficients $\lambda_i(t)$ for a slow shock \eqref{shock1}, this means that the peak of the event is gained at $t=50$.
 Similarly, for a sudden shock \eqref{shock2}, the event starts in its peak at $t=50$.